Fusion power: Negative power methods

+Locations

 Common tools

 Many approaches, equipment, and mechanisms are employed across multiple projects to address fusion heating, measurement, and power production.

-Neural networks
+Machine learning

 A deep reinforcement learning system has been used to control a tokamak-based reactor.
-The AI was able to manipulate the magnetic coils to manage the plasma.
+The system was able to manipulate the magnetic coils to manage the plasma.
 The system was able to continuously adjust to maintain appropriate behavior (more complex than step-based systems).
 In 2014, Google began working with California-based fusion company TAE Technologies to control the Joint European Torus (JET) to predict plasma behavior.
 DeepMind has also developed a control scheme with TCV.